 Ongoing Monitoring: Engage in ongoing monitoring per program procedures.
 Ongoing monitoring is inclusive of all aspects of program service delivery.
 Analyze all data from program systems to support high quality delivery of program services.
 Engage in program case Management: communicate, plan and participate in center based Case Management.
 Monitor child development and school readiness progress, communicate concerns to program staff.

-Professional Development: attend designated training and conferences.
+Professional Development: attend designated trainings and conferences.
 Engage in and apply Practice Based Coaching experiences individually or in small groups facilitated by designated site staff, Education Specialists or contracted coach.
 Implement suggestions, guidance and assignments received from coaches.
 Engage in use of technology to support coaching dialogue: video and photos are used to support staff professional developments.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 The employee frequently is required to sit and use hands along with fingers, to handle or feel.
 The employee is occasionally required to stand, walk, reach with hands and arms, climb or balance, and stoop, kneel, bending at the waist crouch or crawl.
 The employee must frequently lift and/or move up to 40 pounds.
 Specific vision abilities required by this job include close vision.